 Stuart N. Brotman is the Alvin and Sally Beaman Professor of Journalism and Electronic Media Enterprise and Leadership.
 This academic appointment is the only one of its kind in the world.
 From 2016-22, he also served as the inaugural Howard Distinguished Professor of Media Management and Law.
 He has served in four Presidential Administrations on a bipartisan basis and has taught students from 42 countries in six separate disciplines: Communication, Journalism, Law, Business, International Relations, and Public Policy.
 He also has advised private and public sector telecommunications, internet, media, entertainment, and sports clients in more than 30 countries on five continents.

-Under the auspices of the Howard H. Baker, Jr. Center for Public Policy, Brotman has been selected by the U.S. Department of State to develop four semester-long Diplomacy Lab interdisciplinary graduate research seminars.
+Under the auspices of UTK’s Howard H. Baker, Jr. Center for Public Policy, Brotman has been selected by the U.S. Department of State to develop five semester-long Diplomacy Lab interdisciplinary graduate research seminars.
 He also has directed graduate political communication seminars for the 2016 and 2018 elections, based on the unique research capabilities of the College of Communication and Information’s Adam Brown Social Media Command Center.
 He serves on the College of Law’s Institute for Professional Leadership, as well.

 He is the first-ever UTK faculty member to be appointed as a residential Fellow at the Woodrow Wilson International Center for Scholars in Washington, DC, based in its Science and Technology Innovation Program.